eosdis-nasa/earthdata-pub-api/README.md

 ```

 ### Packaging
 Next, run the build script to install dependencies and package components for deployment.
+All generated artifacts will be in the artifacts folder.

 ```
 $ ./build.sh